WayneKeenan/Neutrino/README.md

 compile and also flag the correct DPI Awareness setting in: "Project->Neutrino Properties->Manifest->Input & Output".
 "Per monitor DPI Awareness" will probably do what you expect.

 On first run Visual Studio will most likely have ALL_BUILD set as the start-up project.
 Right click on "Neutrino" and choose "Set as StartUp project" and you'll be able to run and debug from within VS.

+To make the resources bundle you will need to install the command line version of 7zip, and then run run `MakePackile_win32.bat` The resources bundle will be left in the Debug build folder by default.
+If you've selected a release build, you should manually copy the Neutrino.tdi file over to the runtime directory for that build, as the framework will not start without it.

 ## Status And licensing